mattzink7/cloudcannnon/README.md

 Need more information about Hugo?
 Visit the [Hugo docs](https://gohugo.io/documentation/) or get a jump start with the great [Jamstack tutorials](https://cloudcannon.com/community/learn/) from CloudCannon.

-## Images
-Images can be found in static/uploads.

 ## Accessibility Tests
 We do our best to follow the WCAG2AA standard, and one of the ways we check that we're following the right rules is through automated tools, like [pa11y](https://github.com/pa11y/pa11y/).
 For more info on the rules being tested checkout the [pa11y wiki](https://github.com/pa11y/pa11y/wiki/HTML-CodeSniffer-Rules).